krabelize/openwrt-random-mac-changer/README.md

 # OpenWrt random MAC changer
 OpenWrt change MAC adres on any interface.
 Change th OUI of the MAC adres to a [legitmate NIC](https://mac2vendor.com/) vendor for [RFC and IEEE compliancy](http://standards-oui.ieee.org/oui.txt).
-Furthermore, the 802.1X authentication server might have a validator in place to check spoofed MAC addresses.
+Furthermore, the 802.1X authentication server might have a validator in place to check spoofed MAC addresses against the above IEEE database.

 Install MAC adres changer script: